turingschool-examples/backend_mod_1_prework/day_3/questions.md

 ```
 bob_is_hungry = true
 If bob_is_hungry = true
-  puts "Costco muffin and mulk"
+  puts "Costco muffin and milk"
 elseif bob_is_hungry = false
   puts "play POE"
 else